kostas19860/kostas86-starcraft-sc-brood-war-map-hack-1-10-only__1-49988/README.md

 ### Description

-This program show you how to use WriteProcessMemory & ReadProcessMemory api.
+This program demonstrates how to use WriteProcessMemory & ReadProcessMemory api.
 With this program you can see the full map while playing starcraft (1.10 only) (it work's on b.net and offline).
 I didn't find a similar program here so i post it.
 Don't ask me how i find the offsets try www.gamehacking.com to learn how to.

 ### More Info